Cognigy/Documentation/docs/en/docs/live-agent/conversation/agent-queue.md

 - There is one online agent available.
 - 3 conversations are created.

-Result: One conversation is assigned to the agent, one conversation is assigned to the agent and in the queue where waiting for the agent to reply, and one conversation remains unassigned.
+Result: The first two conversations are assigned to the agent and are in the queue, waiting for the agent to reply.
+One conversation remains unassigned.

 **Example 2**